Colin Ryan (Limerick hurler): Senior

-On 19 February 2017, Ryan made his senior debut at right wing-back in a 6–21 to 3–08 defeat of AKerry in the National Hurling League.
+On 19 February 2017, Ryan made his senior debut at right wing-back in a 6–21 to 3–08 defeat of Kerry in the National Hurling League.
 He was an unused substitute during Limerick's subsequent championship campaign.

 On 19 August 2018, Ryan was a member of the extended panel when Limerick won their first All-Ireland title in 45 years after a 3–16 to 2–18 defeat of Galway in the final.

 On 31 March 2019, Ryan was named on the bench for Limerick's National League final meeting with Waterford at Croke Park.
 He collected a winners' medal as a non-playing substitute in the 1–24 to 0–19 victory.
 On 30 June 2019, Ryan won a Munster Championship medal as a non-playing substitute following Limerick's 2–26 to 2–14 defeat of Tipperary in the final.

 Ryan won the 2021 M Donnelly All-Ireland Poc Fada Championship.